 The Ramada Plaza Hotel in Jeju is home to Tammora, a Muslim-friendly restaurant.
 What's great is that they have separate halal menus for Muslim travellers.

 As most Muslim-friendly restaurants in Jeju serve only seafood, here’s where you can get your fix of halal bulgogi!

 Trust us, every bite into their beef bulgogi will be a treat.
 Served on a hotplate, it was juicy and the marinade had the right balance.
 It was unlike anything we’ve eaten back home!
 Their set meal prices range from KRW29,500 to KRW55,000.

 #HHWT Tip: As the restaurant prepares their halal and non-halal meals separately, remember to call them to reserve your halal meals at least 3 days in advance so that they can get the halal meat ready in time.

-Halal status: Halal menu available, Alcohol is served in establishment so do dine at your own discretion.
+Halal status: Halal menu available and cooked and prepared separately.
+Alcohol is served in establishment so do dine at your own discretion.
 You can request to do your prayers here.

 Address: 66, Tapdong-ro, Jeju-si, Jeju-do